Chiropractor performing spinal adjustment on patient with scoliosis

 Does Medical Insurance Cover Sciatica Treatment?

 Yes.
 In most cases, chiropractic treatment for sciatica is covered under medical insurance, especially if related to musculoskeletal dysfunction or injury.
-At Washington Chiropractic, our administrative team assists patients with verifying coverage, reviewing benefits, and working directly with insurance providers.
+At Accident Care Chiropractic, our administrative team assists patients with verifying coverage, reviewing benefits, and working directly with insurance providers.
 We aim to make the process easy so you can focus on healing instead of paperwork.

 Our Sciatica Treatment Approach